 The E-2 investor visa is valuable because of the potential length of stay.
 If your E-2 visa is expiring and you’re wondering how to get an extension, it pays to be prepared.
 Find out what the E-2 visa extension requirements are, how to get a renewal, and what you should do if your extension is denied.

-If you are interested in getting an E-2 visa extension, give one of our E-2 visa lawyers a call so we can review the requirements and specifics of your case.
+If you are interested in getting an E-2 visa extension, give a VisaNation Law Group E-2 visa lawyer a call so we can review the requirements and specifics of your case.
 We can help you determine what documents and additional paperwork will be necessary when filing.

 Currently on another visa status and wish to transfer?
-Our team of immigration lawyers can facilitate that process as well to get you on track.
+VisaNation Law Group’s team of immigration lawyers can facilitate that process as well to get you on track.

 - Employment based immigration cases are our specialty but we also have tremendous experience handling other complex cases for individuals as well as business.

-- To get in touch with our immigration attorneys and start on your E-2 visa extension, you can fill out our contact form to schedule a consultation with our office today!
+- To get in touch with a VisaNation Law Group immigration attorney and start on your E-2 visa extension, you can fill out our contact form to schedule a consultation with our office today!